 An athletic field (located at the south end of campus) is home to the soccer field with bleachers for 500 spectators and a newly built three-story press box.
 A softball field is located at the west end of the athletic field and two tennis courts to the north.
-The College has an arrangement with the city to use their lighted diamonds for intercollegiate baseball competition.
+The College bought the Capital Diamonds in 2015 for intercollegiate baseball competition.